-Tight Coupling (general)

-(Bookstaber, 2007) -Tight coupling means that components of a process are critically interdependent and thus non-Gaussian.
+Tight Coupling (general) (Bookstaber, 2007) - Tight coupling means that components of a process are critically interdependent and thus non-Gaussian.
 They are linked with little room for error or time for recalibration or adjustment.
 A process that is tightly coupled can be prone to accidents even if it is not complex.
 It can also be applied to a time-driven system in which one event leads to another in short order, i.e. a chain accident with no time to correct the actions.
-Other system failures grow out of a chain or errors and mishaps over time without the operators discovering the source of the misinformation as was the case for the Three Mile Island accident

-Tilt (vessel geometry and stability)

-An inclination of ship or its parts from the vertical or upright position, generally in a transverse or athwartship plane.

-Time Series Analysis (general)

-(Mainzer2007 p78, p338) -A bottom-up approach that aims to construct a black box, which takes the measured data as input and provides as output a mathematical model describing the data.
+Other system failures grow out of a chain or errors and mishaps over time without the operators discovering the source of the misinformation as was the case for the Three Mile Island accident.
+Tilt (vessel geometry and stability) An inclination of ship or its parts from the vertical or upright position, generally in a transverse or athwartship plane.
+Time integration (computational fluid dynamics) The numerical methods used to advance the solution of the governing equations for fluid flow in time.
+Time Series Analysis (general) (Mainzer 2007 p78, p338) -A bottom-up approach that aims to construct a black box, which takes the measured data as input and provides as output a mathematical model describing the data.
 However, it is rather difficult to reconstruct an underlying attractor and its dimension d.
 For chaotic systems with d>3, it is a challenge to distinguish between a chaotic time evolution and a random process, especially if the underlying deterministic dynamics are unknown.

-Tip cavitation (cavitation)

-Surface cavitation which occurs near the tip propeller blade.

-Tip vortex cavitation (cavitation)

-Cavitation occurring in the low-pressure core of the tip vortex of a hydrofoil or propeller.

-Toe angle of an offset rudder (manoeuvring)

-See: Angle, toe, of an offset rudder.
+Time step (computational fluid dynamics) The discrete intervals at which the simulation progresses in time.
+Tip cavitation (cavitation) Surface cavitation which occurs near the tip propeller blade.
+Tip vortex cavitation (cavitation) Cavitation occurring in the low-pressure core of the tip vortex of a hydrofoil or propeller.
+Toe angle of an offset rudder (manoeuvring) See: Angle, toe, of an offset rudder.

-Torque (propulsion, propulsor) (Q) $[ML^2T^{-2}]$ The torque delivered to the propeller aft of all bearings.
-Torque breakdown (propulsion, propulsor)
+Torque (propulsion, propulsor) (Q) [ML2T-2]

+The torque delivered to the propeller aft of all bearings.

-Version 2017 See: Thrust breakdown.
+Torque breakdown (propulsion, propulsor) See: Thrust breakdown.

-Torque coefficient (propulsion, propulsor) $(K_Q)$ [-] The torque, Q, delivered to the propeller expressed in coefficient form: $$K_Q = \frac{Q}{\rho n^2 D^5}$$ where $\rho$ is the density of the fluid, n is the rate of propeller rotation, and D is the propeller diameter.
-Torque index (propulsion, propulsor) $(C{Q^})$ [-] The torque, Q, absorbed by the propeller expressed in coefficient form: $$C{Q^} = \frac{Q}{\frac{1}{2}\rho[V{\rm A}^2 + (0.7nD)^2](\pi D^3/4)}$$ where $\rho$ is the density of fluid, $V_A$ is the speed of advance, n is the rate of rotation and D is the diameter.
-This form of the torque coefficient is useful when presenting propeller torque characteristics over a range of advance coefficients from zero ( $V_A = 0$ ) to infinity (n = 0).
-Usually presented as a function of $$\beta^ = \tan^{-1}[V_A/(0.7\pi nD)].$$ Torque in waves, mean increase in (seakeeping) ( $Q{AW}$ ) [MLT-2] The mean increase in torque as compared with that in smooth water, necessary to maintain speed in wind and waves.
-Torque or moment, hinge or stock, of a control surface (manoeuvring) $(Q_R, Q{FB}, Q{FS}, etc.)$ $[L^2MT^2]$ The torque applied to the stock or actuating mechanism of a control surface by the hydrodynamic forces acting upon it.
-Also the torque applied to the control surface through the stock or actuating mechanism to change the position or attitude of that surface, e.g. rudder torque $Q{\rm R}$ , bow fin torque $Q{\rm FB}$ , stern fin torque $Q{\rm FS}$ , etc. Total gas content (cavitation) See: Gas content.
+Torque coefficient (propulsion, propulsor) (K_Q) [-] The torque, Q, delivered to the propeller expressed in coefficient form: $$K_Q = \frac{Q}{\rho n^2 D^5}$$ where ρ is the density of the fluid, n is the rate of propeller rotation, and D is the propeller diameter.
+Torque index (propulsion, propulsor) (C{Q^}) [-] The torque, Q, absorbed by the propeller expressed in coefficient form: $$C{Q^} = \frac{Q}{\frac{1}{2}\rho [V_A^2 + (0.7nD)^2](\pi D^3/4)}$$ where ρ is the density of fluid, V_A is the speed of advance, n is the rate of rotation and D is the diameter.
+This form of the torque coefficient is useful when presenting propeller torque characteristics over a range of advance coefficients from zero ($V_A = 0$) to infinity (n = 0).
+Usually presented as a function of $$\beta^ = \tan^{-1}[V{\rm A}/(0.7\pi nD)].$$ Torque in waves, mean increase in (seakeeping) (Q{AW}) [ML2T-2] The mean increase in torque as compared with that in smooth water, necessary to maintain speed in wind and waves.
+Torque or moment, hinge or stock, of a control surface (manoeuvring) (Q_R , Q{FB} , Q{FS} , etc.) [L2MT-2] The torque applied to the stock or actuating mechanism of a control surface by the hydrodynamic forces acting upon it.
+Also the torque applied to the control surface through the stock or actuating mechanism to change the position or attitude of that surface, e.g. rudder torque $Q{\rm R}$, bow fin torque $Q{\rm FB}$, stern fin torque $Q{\rm FS}$, etc. Total gas content (cavitation) See: Gas content.